Columbia Men's Granite Mountain Fleece Jacket for $22

-That's $38 off list and the lowest price we could find.
+That's a savings of $38 off the list price and the lowest price we could find by $16.
 Buy Now at Columbia

 -